 Cons:

 The Montbell Rain Trekker Jacket is a feature-filled jacket that earned high marks from our testers for its waterproofness and breathability.
 Montbell built this jacket using a single piece of fabric.
-This unique K-Mono Cut design reduces both weight and the number of seams for better protection from the elements.
+This unique K-Mono Cut design reduces both weight of the jacket and the number of seams for improved protection from the elements.
+Montbell bases many of its designs on the Japanese concept of “Ki-no-bi,” which essentially translates to “Function is Beauty,” something the company takes to heart with their designs.
 The fully sealed seams prevent moisture from seeping in.

 The Gore-Tex Infinium Windstopper waterproof membrane is paired with a 20-denier nylon outer with a durable water-repellent (DWR) coating to create a lightweight yet protective two-layer jacket that our testers found functions well on both rainy days and in winter snowstorms.
 Multiple adjustment points on the hood, cuffs, and hem allow for a customizable fit to optimize comfort and better protect from wet weather.

-Additional features include a water-resistant zipper, hook-and-loop closures to secure the hood when not in use, and a sewing pattern that allows for arm range of motion without pulling on the body of the jacket.
+Additional features include a water-resistant zipper, hook-and-loop closures to secure the hood when not in use, and a cut that allows for full arm range of motion without pulling on the jacket body.
 We found this fabric to be quiet while moving, a bonus for those who get annoyed by the incessant crinkling and swishing sounds that many rain jackets make during a run.

-We found the sizing adequate for layering and wearing a small pack underneath, but you will likely need to size up for bulkier layers or a larger loaded pack.
+We found the sizing adequate for layering and wearing a small pack underneath, but you will likely need to size up if you want to wear bulkier layers or a larger loaded pack.
 Two waterproof external pockets on the chest can accommodate small items for easy access.
 The jacket also has a separate stuff sack for storing it on the go.

 Shop the Men's Montbell Rain Trekker JacketShop the Women's Montbell Rain Trekker Jacket

-Best of the Rest Running Rain Jacket: Outdoor Research Helium Rain Jacket ($170)
+Best of the Rest Running Rain Jacket: Outdoor Research Helium Rain Ultralight Jacket ($170)

 Pros: